Stianein/Colifast_ALARM/docs/usage.md

 <!-- <img src="..\images\liquid_handling.png" alt="spectrometer" class="enlargeable" width="350"> -->

-The **XLP6000 syringe pump** is initialized with the COM port set in the GUI, but a port can also be specified as an argument.
+The **XLP syringe pump** is initialized with the COM port set in the GUI, but a port can also be specified as an argument.

 ```python
 xlp.initialize(COMport)
 ```
-Here are a table of other functions that control the syringe pump:
+The following table shows other functions that control the syringe pump:

 <table>
   <thead>